 - You can make safaris with your own party, as well as the dinners and stay in the accommodations.

-- When returning home, a 10-day home quarantine (and a GGD corona test in case of medical complaints) is required in case of a code orange or red travel advice.
+- When returning home, a 10-day home quarantine (and a GGD corona test in case of medical complaints) is strongly advised in case of a code orange advice.
 This however does not apply to children up to 13 years old.
 On day 5 of your quarantine you can have yourself tested at the GGD.
-If this test is negative, the quarantine period ends.
+If this test is negative, the advised quarantine period ends.

 - Also remember to check your travel – and health insurance policies.
 With most travel insurance policies, only corona-related damage is not covered (see also corona travel insurances).
 In almost all cases, your health insurance covers medical care costs abroad (code yellow or orange), but additional insurance is recommended.
 If you suddenly become infected with corona just before departure and you are therefore no longer able to travel, then this is again covered by most cancellation insurance policies (e.g. Allianz).